aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/2000-create-construct-hub.md

 are used in the toolkit's operation.
 For example, the stack includes an S3 bucket that is used to store templates and assets during the deployment process.

-You can use the `cdk bootstrap` command to install the bootstrap stack into an
+You can use the `cdk bootstrap` command to create the bootstrap stack in your AWS Account:
-environment:

 ```
 cdk bootstrap
 ```

-If your environment is already bootstrapped, cdk will tell you:
+You should see output like this:
 {{<highlight bash>}}
-Environment aws://[account-id]/[region] bootstrapped (no changes).
+Environment aws://[account-id]/[region] bootstrapped
 {{</highlight>}}

 ### Deploy
 Use `npx cdk deploy` to deploy the CDK app:

 ```
 npx cdk deploy
 ```

-{{% notice info %}} Deploying Construct Hub stack for the first time may take up to 10-12 minutes. {{% /notice %}}
+{{% notice info %}} Deploying Construct Hub stack for the first time may take up to 10-12 minutes.
+You can take a break or continue through the Construct-Lib sections of the workshop {{% /notice %}}